HOME

 Lismore dates back to 636 when St. Carthage arrived and established Lismore Abbey.

-The Book and a bishop's crozier were discovered hidden in a secret recess in the walls of Lismore Castle by workmen in 1814.
-They were in a wooden box enclosed in a built-up doorway.
+The Book and a crozier were discovered hidden in a secret recess in the walls of Lismore Castle, Co.
+Waterford by workmen in 1814.
+They were enclosed in a wooden box in a built-up doorway.
 The Castle of Lismore was built in 1185.

-The Book of Lismore is kept in Chatsworth House in Derbyshire in England, the main residence of the Duke of Devonshire, who also owns Lismore Castle.
-It was on exhibition, for the first time, in the Glucksman Gallery in 2011,
+The Book of Lismore is in Chatsworth House in Derbyshire in England, the main residence of the Duke of Devonshire, who also owns Lismore Castle.

 The Lismore Crozier can be viewed in the National Museum of Ireland.